arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/3-SparkMigration.md

     This folder contains the notebook file, **FlightStats.ipynb**.

-1. Copy the notebook file to the head node of the HDInsight cluster:
+1. Copy the notebook file to the head node of the HDInsight Spark cluster:

     ```bash
     scp FlightStats.ipynb sshuser@hn0-sparkc:~